20kdc/datum/doc/src/spec/spec_main.md

 # The Specification

 Datum is a data exchange format meant for quick implementation in various languages.
 It's designed to be written primarily by humans.

-It is described as a series of layers, but some layers can be merged depending on the needs of the implementation.
+It's described as a series of layers, but some can be merged depending on the implementation's needs.

 Certain capitalized words are to be interpreted by their meanings as defined by [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174).

+If the document is invalid for any reason, implementations can reject it or produce incorrect output (i.e. truncation).

 ## File Encoding

 Datum-formatted data is a stream of 'characters'.
-These can be *UTF-8 bytes*, *UTF-32 codepoints*, or *UTF-16 code units.* Non-standard character sets may be used with the appropriate translation of the specification, though there are obviously hazards.
+Anything ASCII-based is permitted, regardless of character width; non-ASCII codepoints don't play a role in this specification (they are simply content).

-The document MUST be valid text for whatever format it's in.
-The document MUST NOT have hex escapes that are out of range for UTF-8 (surrogate pairs are out of range) or UTF-16.
-The document MUST NOT, either via escapes or otherwise, contain null characters.
+The document MUST be valid text for the format it's in.

-If the above doesn't apply, the input is formally considered invalid, and implementations can reject these or produce incorrect output (i.e. truncation).
+Characters 0 through 8 inclusive, 11, 12, 14 through 31 inclusive, and 127, are *forbidden;* their presence in the input stream is invalid (can be escaped, except 0).

+Character 13 (CR) is discarded, as if it wasn't there (can be escaped).

 ## Data Model